 Need a last-minute Superhero Cape?
 Sew this quick Batman Superhero Cape in an evening.
-The batman cape has inverted scallop edging (batwing) at the bottom and a velcro fastener at the collar.
+The batman cape sewing pattern has inverted scallop edging (batwing) at the bottom and a velcro fastener at the collar.
 You don’t need a drafted pattern to sew this Batman Superhero Cape (except for the Batman logo template), all you need to do is to fold the fabric as per instruction to cut out the inverted scallop edging and the collar.
-Download and print out the batman template provided in the tutorial page and start sewing.
+Download and print out the batman template provided in the pattern section and start sewing.

 My son has a school excursion theme park tour a few weeks ago and the theme is “Superhero”.
 His school encourages all the parents to DIY a superhero cape for them to wear during the tour.
 At the end of the year, there will be a prize for the outstanding DIY cape award for the winning parent (just like what I did for the Minion Hat).

 Both my son and I were not feeling well days before the tour and I was thinking of giving up as I basically have no energy for any sewing.
 The clock was ticking and my son was anxious about not seeing mommy sewing the cape for him… I know that he wanted to join in the tour and dearly wanted to be a Superhero.
 So, I asked him which superhero he wanted to be, he replied: “Batman!!!”…. oh well, let me pick up all the loose pieces and try to sew for him.

 Luckily, I found 3 yards of black satin fabric in my sewing room, and of course, some leftover yellow fabric scraps from the Safety Sign Triangle Pillow project.
 Then, I did a quick search on Google to find a Batman logo to download and print.
 That’s it, I sew it up in an evening and my son has his Batman Superhero Cape to wear just before his bedtime.

 scroll ⬇️ to get the free sewing pattern & tutorial